Ostrovo, Croatia: After the 1699 Treaty of Karlowitz

-Following the 1699 Treaty of Karlowitz, Ostrovo was incorporated into the Nuštar estates in 1702.
+Following the 1699 Treaty of Karlowitz, the Lordship of Nuštar was established, and the village became part of its domain.
 A census conducted in 1736 recorded 40 predominantly Eastern Orthodox households.
 That same year, a peasant uprising erupted across the Nuštar Castle estates, including Ostrovo.
 The Osijek Military Command negotiated with the peasants, who selected a three-member delegation—Ignjat Marić from Jarmina, Stojan Cvetković from Ostrovo, and Đuro Vuković from Cerić—to present their grievances in writing.

 By 1866, the village had a population of 629 residents living in 105 houses, with the majority belonging to the Eastern Orthodox Serb or Vlach communities.
 The Vinkovci–Osijek railway line, including a local train station, was inaugurated in 1901, improving connectivity with both cities.
 In 1911, Ostrovo residents successfully petitioned for separation from the Nuštar Municipality, and the independent Ostrovo Municipality was established in 1912.
 Many male residents were conscripted into the Austro-Hungarian army during World War I.